Supplier Code of Conduct

 Audits by the Company or a Supplier designated by the Company

 Loblaw expects cooperation and transparency during the compliance monitoring process.
-Specifically, we expect you to facilitate any communication with workers required for audits and not to dissuade workers from participating, discriminate or retaliate against any workers that take part in this process.
+Specifically, we expect you to encourage and facilitate any communication with workers required for audits and not to take any retaliatory action whatsoever against workers who take part in this process.
 Loblaw personnel or a supplier designated by the Company may regularly visit facilities, to monitor progress with improvement programs.

 Should a Supplier fail to comply with the Code, Loblaw reserves the right to require corrective action.
 If a Supplier fails to implement corrective action or fails to comply with the Code, Loblaw may, in its sole discretion and without any further obligation to Suppliers, suspend or terminate, in whole or in part, its relationship with the Supplier.

-This Code is reviewed annually or earlier as determined by the SVP, General Counsel and SVP & Chief Compliance & Ethics Officer of Loblaw Companies Limited.
+This Code is reviewed annually or earlier as determined by the EVP, Chief Legal Officer and SVP & Chief Compliance & Ethics Officer of Loblaw Companies Limited.

 Speak up if you have a concern

-As a part of our culture of integrity, it is important that non-compliant and unethical matters are reported.
-We encourage anyone that has knowledge of or suspects suspicious activity, unethical practices, non-compliance and suspected non-compliance with laws and regulations, Governing Terms, the Code or Company policies and procedures shared with Suppliers to speak up by reporting any violations or potential violations through the following channels:
+It is important that non-compliant and unethical matters are reported.
+We encourage anyone that has knowledge of or suspects suspicious activity, unethical practices, non-compliance and suspected non-compliance with laws and regulations, Governing Terms, the Code or Company policies and procedures shared with Suppliers to speak up by reporting any violations or potential violations through the following channels

 Call the Integrity Action Line: 1-800-525-7868 (available in English, French, Mandarin, Cantonese, Punjabi, Spanish and Korean languages); or